hukumjain/openshift-sep-2022-batch1/Day5/README.md

 route.route.openshift.io/nginx   nginx-jegan.apps.ocp.tektutor.org          nginx      8080                 None
 </pre>

-# Install Operator SDK to develop your own Custom Operators
+# 🦌 Demo - Install Operator SDK to develop your own Custom Operators

 ## What is Kubernetes Operators?
 - is a way to extend a Kubernetes/OpenShift API